Napa Valley winery’s guests enjoy museum-quality art while sipping high-scoring Cabernets.

 The grapes for HALL Cabernets hail from most of the Napa Valley’s 16 subappellations.
 All tastings include at least one of the winery’s top-rated Cabernet Sauvignons, but three tastings delve progressively deeper into the varietal.
-The Art of Cabernet provides an excellent introduction, and the Ultimate Cabernet Collector allows participants to grasp how weather, geology, and other vineyard and cellar factors impact the finished product.
-For a splurge, reserve space at the best-of-the-best Platinum Collection tasting of small-lot wines.
+The Art of Cabernet provides an excellent introduction, and the Ultimate Cabernet Experience allows participants to grasp how weather, geology, and other vineyard and cellar factors impact the finished product.
+For a splurge, reserve space at the best-of-the-best Platinum Experience of small-lot wines.

 Why go: art indoors and out; top-rated wines from numerous appellations.

 HALL St. Helena appears in 10 Foolproof Napa Valley Cabernet Tasting Experiences.

 Napa Valley Itineraries